b-golas/b-golas.github.io/docs/spark_performance_and_dev_choices.md

 ### Unions

-It’s not widely known, but `union` of in most cases does not trigger a shuffle.
+It’s not widely known, but `union` in most cases does not trigger a shuffle.
 Existing partitions stay where they are, and the resulting DataFrame simply combines all of them.
 So, the number of partitions will be the sum of all input DataFrames’ partitions.

 This is important when combining many DataFrames — check the resulting partition count after the union and act accordingly.